Demo 6: Extremum Investigation and Optimization#

 [{(x0, y0): H.subs([(x,x0),(y,y0)])} for (x0,y0) in sols]

-# Show points
+# Draw the points

 list_of_stationary_points = [Matrix([x0,y0,f.subs([(x,x0),(y,y0)])]) for (x0,y0) in sols]